Devin, Bulgaria

 Devin (Девин [ˈdɛvin]) is a spa town in Smolyan Province in the far south of Bulgaria.
 It is the administrative centre of the homonymous Devin Municipality.
-As of December 2009, the town has a population of 7,054 inhabitants.
+As of December 2009, the town had a population of 7,054.

 Location and geography

-Devin is located in the valley of the Vacha River, 45 km from the city of Smolyan.
+Devin is located in the valley of the Vacha River, 45 km from the city of Smolyan, at the confluence of the rivers Vacha and Devinska reka.
 Devin is also at a distance of 220 km from Sofia and 70 km from Plovdiv.
 The town itself is located in the vicinity of the popular ski resort of Pamporovo which is 35 km east of Devin.

 The Devinska river runs through it and numerous other brooks and rivers (namely Krichim, Muglenska and Trigradska) are found nearby, all tributaries of the Vacha river.
 The altitude is uneven owing to the mountainous location, ranging from 684 m to around 800 m above sea level.

 Devin's climate is described as having mild winters, cool summers with prolonged spells of sunny days.
 The air is pleasantly cool and crisp and humidity is normal.
 The mean annual temperature is 4 to 10 °C, depending on altitude.
 The lowest winter temperature is around -10 °C while the maximum summer temperature is in the region of 30 to 33 °C. Devin is protected from cold and violent westerly and north westerly winds due to the ridges that surround the town.